alphagov/govuk-developer-docs/source/manual/dns.html.md

 parent: "/manual.html"
 ---

-The GOV.UK Replatforming team is responsible for managing several DNS zones.
+GOV.UK is responsible for managing several DNS zones.

 By default, zones are hosted by AWS (Route 53) and Google Cloud Platform (Cloud DNS).